-Weightage factor is a measure of importance of specific property of concrete to bring them to same scale for calculations.
-In our case, properties compressive strength, and water absorption have been considered equally important; therefore, highest weightage factor of 10 is given to each.
+Weightage factor is a measure of importance of specific property of concrete to bringthem to same scale for calculations.
+In our case, all four properties compressive strength, permeability, water porosity and water absorption have been considered equally important; therefore, highest weightage factor of 10 is given to each.